leofachini/i-fe-test/README.md

 ### Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+PS: Remember that you must install your dependencies with `npm ci` before trying to serve the application.

 ### Build